 Pacific Pottery introduced their “decorated” lines – a series of in-glazed patterns on the Hostessware shape sometime around 1934, as evidenced by the newspaper display ad to the right.
 Covina is a town in Los Angeles County 22 miles east of downtown.
 I suspect (but can’t definitively confirm) that Pacific produced decorated ware until approximately 1937 since most decorated ware is found with the older in-mold marks.
 Pattern decoration was “women’s work,” with decorator applying the patterns by hand, often using a spinning wheel.
-No one knows who created the pattern designs, but I’ve identified around 50 to date.
-There is no complete index of patterns other than what I’ve assembled here.
+No one knows who created the pattern designs, but the variety is incredible.
 It’s not uncommon to find what may be one-of-a-kind designs with no identifying pattern ID at all.

 Most of the Pacific decorated patterns have letter or numeric pattern names assigned by the company.
 Even unique patterns may feature a pattern ID.
 A few patterns are designated by their design, like “Wheat Spray” or “Willow.”
 Collectors will find decorated ware marked with a pattern stamp, a handwritten notation, or none at all.
 In fact, designs like “Wheat Spray,” “Willow,” and “Chrysanthemum” are never marked, but we know the official pattern names since they appear in company catalogs.